Will Smith, Max Muncy drive Dodgers past Padres again, 8-3 - WHIZ News

+“We’re a really, really good lineup,” said Muncy, who is on an upward surge after a largely dismal season.
+“Kind of seems like our lineup has been forgotten with some of the things that have been happening, and it feels good to go out and prove we have a really good lineup.”

-Brandon Drury had an RBI double during a three-run fourth inning for the Padres, who have lost three straight.
-San Diego is 1-3 since adding Juan Soto, Drury and Josh Bell to the lineup.
+Drury had an RBI double during a three-run fourth inning for the Padres, who have lost three straight.
+San Diego is 1-3 since adding three shiny new bats, and manager Bob Melvin is eager to see a return on his team’s big investments.

+“We’ll play better than this, (but) unfortunately we didn’t get off to a good start,” said Melvin, whose club has 19 hits and no homers in its three straight defeats.
+“The first day was great, and we haven’t followed it up yet.
+These guys, we’ve got to solve (the Dodgers) at some point.”

+Soto has a hit in every game with San Diego, but he managed only a soft single Saturday night.
+Bell went 0 for 4, while Drury’s double was his only hit.

 Mike Clevinger (3-4) yielded seven hits and five runs while pitching into the fifth inning for San Diego.
 The Padres took a 3-2 lead into the fifth, but Muncy chased Clevinger by driving his 11th homer into the visitors’ bullpen.

-Chris Martin (3-0) ended the Padres’ only rally by striking out Manny Machado, earning his second victory in four games with his new club.
+Chris Martin (3-0) ended the fifth by striking out Manny Machado, earning his second victory in four games with his new club.

 Smith led off the second with his 16th homer, extending his hitting streak to nine games.
 The slugging catcher, who had three hits in Friday’s series opener, then drove in Mookie Betts with a two-out single in the third.

-Heaney retired nine straight batters after Jurickson Profar led off the game with a double, but San Diego went ahead in the fourth with three unearned runs in a rally abetted by second baseman Gavin Lux’s error on Bell’s easy one-out grounder.
-Drury, Jake Cronenworth and Wil Myers followed with consecutive RBIs.

-After Muncy homered in the fifth for the latest step forward in his previously dismal season, Freddie Freeman and Smith drove in runs with sacrifice flies in the seventh.
-Betts started the rally with a single before Machado made a key error — to the delight of the Dodgers fans who boo their former third baseman relentlessly.
+Freddie Freeman and Smith had sacrifice flies in the seventh.
+Betts started the rally with a single before Machado made a key error — to the delight of the Dodgers fans who boo their former infielder relentlessly.

 Cody Bellinger added an RBI double off the wall in the eighth.